 Posted on

 At last, summer is on its way!
 Dog lovers everywhere will be enjoying the outdoors making the most of long sunny days.
-You’ll be walking in the park, cranking down the car windows to feel the wind rush in, enjoying a lazy drink on the deck with your Service Dog or Emotional Support Animal curled up at your feet.
+You’ll be walking in the park, cranking down the car windows to feel the wind rush in, enjoying a lazy drink on the deck with your service dog curled up at your feet.

 Taking care of your service dog in the summer, however, can sometimes be a challenge.
 As temperatures start to rise, our canine friends can find the heat, sun, and humidity hard to cope with.
 Just like humans, dogs can suffer from dehydration, skin problems, and even heat stroke.